 First, you need a Bluetooth device that connects to your iTunes or Google Music library.
 Most current-model laptops, smart phones and tablets have Bluetooth capability, but you may need to turn it on in your device’s settings.

 Turn Bluetooth on in the device and put it into pairing mode; this should be an option on your device’s Bluetooth menu.
-Place the device in range of the Echo (generally within 6-10 feet) and say:
+Place the device in range of the Alexa device (generally within 6-10 feet) and say:

 [wake word], pair.

-Alexa will detect your device and instruct you to go to it and select Echo from the Bluetooth pairing screen.
+Alexa will detect your device and instruct you to go to it and select the Alexa device you want to pair from the Bluetooth pairing screen.
 Once your device is paired, open the app you normally use for iTunes / Google Music playback and start some music.

 Available Bluetooth Playback Commands